12.41. DD 41: Wallet Balance and Amount Definitions

 Next transaction types are not initiated in the wallet so instructed amount is not defined by the wallet user.

-It may be helpful to calculate effective_amount to check if the wallet is able to perform the operation
+We need to calculate effective_amount to check if the wallet is able to perform the operation or the user accept the fees.

 PAYMENT